marknmel/geekdoorbell/README.md

 The capacitor ended up being key — without it, the ESP-01 would brown out when the chime fired.

-I’ll create a schematic in case you want to try this yourself.
-I’ll add that to the project later.
+I’ve created a schematic in case you want to try this yourself.
+It's in the project repo.

 ---